movableink/cropduster/README.md

 ## Changelog

+### 7.0.0

+ * Skip proxying requests for internal domains that support CORS

 ### 6.0.0
  * Remove use of `fetch` (major bump as exposure to `response` object is a breaking change)